wawer77/even/README.md

 ## CURRENT TO DO:

-- Add authorisation to confirmation actions
+- Prevent from duplicating friendship requests

 - pagination for transactions index (with filtering by user/balance)